pfraces-games/invaders/README.md

 I ended up looking for free game assets and researching about how to add sounds to the game.

+**Highlights:**

+- Big impact on user experience by adding sound effects

 **Source code stats:**

 - `src/lib/fp.js`: 5 LOC